waynepallen/core/doc/development-guides/concepts/model/00100_CB2_Design_Topics.md

 and new viewpoints.

 Currently, I’ve stripped out a lot of legacy code and rebuilt the very basics of the model we discussed.
+See [DIA file](crowbar_model.dia)

+This file is located at:
-See DIA file https://github.com/crowbar/barclamp-crowbar/blob/master/doc/devguide/model/crowbar_model.dia
+https://github.com/crowbar/barclamp-crowbar/blob/master/doc/devguide/model/crowbar_model.dia